Universality class of a spinor Bose-Einstein condensate far from equilibrium

-Here, we observe universal coarsening dynamics in a quenched strongly ferromagnetic superfluid in two dimensions (2D).
-We demonstrate that universality can be classified by: i) the symmetry of the order parameter in the post-quench phase and {ii) the merging and annihilation dynamics of the associated topological defects, such as domain walls and vortices.
-Quenching the quadratic Zeeman energy (QZE), magnetic domains of relatively small size are spontaneously generated and subsequently merge entering the coarsening stage in the long time-evolution.
-Monitoring the spin correlation functions at various hold times, we confirm that the dynamics is self-similar regardless of varying experimental conditions.
-Specifically, when the ground state after the quench has $\mathbb{Z}_2$ (spin inversion) symmetry, the domain growth dynamics can be described by the universal scaling exponent $1/z\simeq0.58(2)$.
-At high-momentum -- the so-called ``Porod tail"~\cite{Bray1994} -- is also observed in the structure factor as an imprint of the universal character of the dynamics, associated with magnetic domain formation with sharp edges.
+Here, we address these questions by studying universal coarsening dynamics in a quenched strongly ferromagnetic superfluid in two dimensions (2D).
+We demonstrate that universality can be classified by: i) the symmetry of the order parameter in the post-quench phase and ii) the merging and annihilation dynamics of the associated topological defects, such as domain walls and vortices.
+By quenching the quadratic Zeeman energy (QZE), such that a phase transition is crossed, magnetic domains of relatively small size are spontaneously generated and subsequently merge to enter the coarsening stage in the long-time evolution.
+By monitoring the spin correlation functions at various hold times, we confirm that the dynamics are self-similar regardless of varying experimental conditions.
+Specifically, when the ground state after the quench has $\mathbb{Z}_2$ (spin inversion) symmetry, the domain growth dynamics can be described by the universal scaling exponent $1/z_{\rm exp}\simeq0.58(2)$ [$1/z_{{\rm sim}}\simeq0.59(1)$] in the experiment [finite size simulations].
+At high-momentum -- the so-called ``Porod tail"~\cite{Bray1994} -- is also observed in the structure factor, as an imprint of the universal character of the dynamics, associated with magnetic domain formation with sharp edges.
 The results show that the emergent dynamics belongs to a binary fluid universality class in the inertial hydrodynamic regime~\cite{Hohenberg1977,Kudo2013,Williamson2016}.
-Tuning the Hamiltonian to have SO(3), i.e. spin rotation symmetry, the characteristics of the ensuing magnetic domain coarsening are modified.
-In the diffusive growth dynamics of domain length~\cite{Williamson2017}, the scaling exponent is $1/z\simeq0.43(3)$, which belongs to the nonthermal universality class of O$(N)$ symmetric Hamiltonian~\cite{Orioli2015,Mikheev2019}.
-Utilizing matter-wave interferometry, we identify the formation of spin vortices and argue that their annihilation is closely related to the observed diffusive dynamics.
+When the Hamiltonian exhibits SO(3) spin-rotation symmetry, the characteristics of the ensuing magnetic domain coarsening are modified.
+In the diffusive growth dynamics of domain length~\cite{Williamson2017}, the experimentally (theoretically) measured scaling exponent is $1/z_{\rm exp}\simeq0.43(3)$ [$1/z_{{\rm sim}}\simeq0.40(1)$], which belongs to the nonthermal universality class of O$(N)$ symmetric Hamiltonians~\cite{Orioli2015,Mikheev2019}.
+We identify the formation of spin vortices by matter-wave interferometry and argue that their annihilation is closely related to the observed diffusive dynamics.
+Note also that the difference in the value of the above exponents with the thermodynamic limit predictions, namely $1/z\simeq 2/3$~\cite{Kudo2013,Hofmann2014,Williamson2016} and $1/z\simeq 1/2$~\cite{Orioli2015,Williamson2017,Mikheev2019}, respectively, can be attributed to the impact of finite size effects introduced by the external trap.